Amazing American road trips you might not know

 Volcanic Legacy Scenic Byway, Oregon and California

-The route traverses the southern section of the great Cascade Range, a chain of active volcanoes that stretch from the Canadian border to northern California.
-Reach the southern end and you'll be greeted by the stunning sight of the slopes of Mount Shasta, the tallest volcano in the state, and Lassen Volcanic National Park – all steaming fumaroles, wildflower meadows, clear mountain lakes and four different types of volcano.
+The route traverses the southern section of the great Cascade Range, a chain of active volcanoes that stretch from Canada to northern California.
+Reach the southern end and you'll be greeted by the stunning slopes of Mount Shasta, the tallest volcano in the state, and Lassen Volcanic National Park, with its steaming fumaroles, wildflower meadows, clear mountain lakes, and four different types of volcano.

 Indian and Nine Mile Canyon trail, Utah